Asterrea/plexus-route-builder/README.md

   - Using <i>save-as.py</i>, run the following methods to convert database collection from Plexus MongoDB store to either GeoJSON or Shapefile

   <i>save_as_geojson([filename], [geojson_object], test=True)</i>
+  - exports as GeoJSON file
   <i>save_as_shapefile([geojson_file])</i>
+  - converts GeoJSON and exports it to Shapefile

   For Revisions:
   - Directly get geojson object inside save_as_geojson.